pyOpenSci/python-package-guide/tutorials/command-line-reference.md

 **What these tables are:** These tables summarize the command line inputs (e.g., `pipx install hatch`,  `hatch build`) necessary to complete all steps in the package creation process, from installing Hatch to publishing the package on PyPI and conda-forge.

 **What these tables are not:** These tables do not cover the manual/non-automated steps (e.g., create PyPI account, create PyPI API token) you have to complete throughout the package creation process.

+**Operating system note:** The current iteration of this guide has been tested on the Windows OS only.
+Many commands are Windows-specific.
+OS-specific commands are indicated with parentheses after the description of the command, e.g., [COMMAND_DESCRIPTION] (Windows).
+Corresponding commands for macOS and Linux will be added in the future.
 ```

 ## Environment Setup